himanshugeek12/HR-Analysis-Dashboard/README.md

 - What is the **work location distribution (Office, Remote, Branch)**?
 - How do **skills vary across employees**?

-- Dashboard Interaction <a href="https://github.com/himanshugeek12/HR-Analysis-Dashboard/blob/master/HR-Analysis-Dashboard.png">View Dashboard</a>
+-Dashboard Interaction <a href="https://github.com/himanshugeek12/HR-Analysis-Dashboard/blob/master/HR-Analysis-Dashboard.png">View Dashboard</a>

 ## 🔄 Process
 - Verified dataset for missing values and inconsistencies.